Starrcade '87: Chi-Town Heat: Storylines

 The event involved wrestlers from pre-existing scripted feuds and storylines.
-Wrestlers portrayed villains, heroes, or less distinguishable characters in the scripted events that built tension and culminated in a wrestling match or series of matches.
+Wrestlers portrayed villains or, heroes in the scripted events to build tension and lead to a wrestling match.

-Starrcade was headlined by the match between Ric Flair and Ron Garvin for the NWA World Heavyweight Championship.
-The booking committee wanted to end Flair's reign as the champion, but their top preferences of whom to be the new champion could not be chosen due to the circumstances.
-Garvin was chosen instead, and he defeated Flair to win the title on September 25.
-He was not well accepted as the champion by fans.
+Starrcade was headlined by Ric Flair and Ron Garvin for the NWA World Heavyweight Championship.
+Garvin went into the event as champion after a short reign because Jim Crockett wanted the drama of a Flair title win at Starrcade.

-Jim Crockett Promotions had previously aired Starrcade only on closed-circuit television while the World Wrestling Federation (WWF), a competitor, had started to air events on pay-per-view in 1985 with WrestleMania, and was very successful.
+Jim Crockett Promotions had previously aired Starrcade on closed-circuit television while the World Wrestling Federation (WWF) aired its events on pay-per-view.
 The 1987 Starrcade was the first pay-per-view event of the National Wrestling Alliance.
-To compete with Starrcade, the WWF introduced the Survivor Series event, and held it on the same night as Starrcade.
-The WWF also limited the amount of pay-per-view providers that would carry Starrcade by not allowing providers to carry WrestleMania IV if they did not carry Survivor Series exclusively.
-Only a small amount of providers carried Starrcade, and it drew a 3.30 buy rate while Survivor Series drew a 7.0 buy rate.
+To compete, the WWF introduced the Survivor Series event, and held it on the same night.
+The WWF warned pay-per-view providers that if they carried Starrcade '87, they would not be allowed to carry WrestleMania IV.
+As a result, few of them carried Starrcade, which drew a 3.30 buy rate compared to Survivor Series with a 7.0 buy rate.